 Parental/Guardian notification of Committee on Academic Standing (CAS) actions:

-If a student in The College wishes to have their parent/guardian receive notifications about academic standing actions they can set an indicator on the parent/guardian email in the "My Family" tab (under Personal Information) in Banner Self Service.
-Once set, if the student is placed on Academic Warning, Serious Warning, or Suspension a copy of their CAS letter will go out to the email address that has been flagged.
+If an actively enrolled degree seeking student in the College wishes to have their parent/guardian receive notifications about academic standing actions, they can set an indicator on the parent/guardian email in the "My Family" tab (under Personal Information) in Banner Self Service.
+Once set, if the student is placed on Academic Warning, Serious Warning, or Suspension, a copy of their CAS letter will go out to the email address that has been flagged.

 FERPA for Faculty and Staff handling student records/information

-Requests for student enrollment status/directory information should always be directed to the Office of the Registrar.
+- Third party requests for student information should always be directed to the Office of the Registrar.

-If a student has blocked release (i.e. Confidentiality flag), you may not release any information about that student.
-We recommend you say, "I have no information about that individual" or refer to Office of the Registrar.
+- If a student has blocked the release of their personal information (i.e. a Confidentiality flag), you may not release any information about that student.
+We recommend you say, "I have no information about that individual" or refer to the Office of the Registrar.

 - Registration information